 About 40,000 skin cells come out of the skin every hour; however, those dead skin cells clog a pore at times.
 Clogged pores are small and cause “blackheads or whiteheads.”
 Sometimes the pores become swollen and result in other forms of acne.

 Around 80% of persons between 11 and 30 years get it.
-Young people get acne due to the
+Young people get acne due to the changing hormones.

 Grown-ups may get acne if they have stress, menstrual cycle, environment, petroleum products, and family planning pills, even though hormones may also have a part.